 You would think that with all of the modern conveniences that technology has benefitted us with in the last few decades – dishwashers, washing machines, hoovers, smartphones and the rest – that life would be a bit easier, and we would all have lots of free time to do the things that matter.
 But no!
 It seems that nowadays, we have less time than we ever had to do the important things in life.
 Anyway – back to the question.

 The truth is that the maintenance of a log cabin is very, very straightforward.
 People are concerned about the durability of timber, but we like to remind them that they make boats out of timber.
 Every hall door in the country was made out of timber, before the advent of PVC and aluminium windows and doors, and they lasted forever, as long as they were well maintained.
 Timber is a fantastically durable material, as long as it is well maintained.
 Have a read of our blog post about the quality of wood we use in our log cabins.
 What timber should a log cabin be built with?

 So how do we maintain our log cabin home?

 The most important thing to remember is not to use paint!
-Paint forms an impervious skin on the surface of your wood, and seals it, so that any moisture within the wood cannot get out.
-Ths is not a good thing, and that is why we recommend that you use a stain on the external surface of your log cabin.
-The correct stain will allow the timber of your external walls to breathe, but will also prevent the rain water from penetrating the surface of the wood.
+Paint forms an impervious skin on the surface of your wood and seals it so that any moisture within the wood cannot get out.
+This is not a good thing, and that is why we recommend that you use a stain on the external surface of your log cabin.
+The correct stain will allow the timber of your external walls to breathe, but will also prevent the rainwater from penetrating the surface of the wood.
 If yu come along to the Boyle Log Cabin showhouse, you can see (on a rainy day) how water runs down off the sruface of the cabin walls.
 We have three coats of stain on the external walls, and it looks great from even a short distance.
 But if you look closely, you can see the timber beneath the coating.